pavankalyan9233/gral/examples/README.md

 # Example Datasets for Testing and Benchmarking GAE

+This tool downloads and imports LDBC Graph Analytics based datasets into ArangoDB.
+Link to the LDBC Graph Analytics source: https://ldbcouncil.org/benchmarks/graphalytics/

 ## Usage

 Download the dataset you want to use, see the [Important Data Usage Info](#important-data-usage-info) section below.